 Current and past research interests include the study of the Anthropology & Sociology of Religion, Buddhism in North America, Food & Food Movements, Theories of Value, Political Economy, Marketing, Globalization (Global Movement & Transnationalism), social justice, and orientalism.
 Current doctoral research examines global Buddhism, moral economic models such as “social enterprises,” value, identity, and commodities.

-I am an active member of the American Anthropology Association, the Canadian Anthropology Society, the North American Association for the Study of Religion, Society for the Anthropology of Religion, and the American Academy of Religion.
+In addition to my fellowship & doctoral work I am a contributor/collaborator with Culture on the Edge, and an active member of the American Anthropology Association, the Canadian Anthropology Society, the North American Association for the Study of Religion, Society for the Anthropology of Religion, and the American Academy of Religion.

 I received my M.A. in Religion & Culture from Wilfrid Laurier University (2010), an Honours B.A. in Religious Studies from Saint Mary’s University (2009), and a B. Comm. in Marketing from Saint Mary’s University (2003).
-I also worked in various capacities for non-profit organizations and as an instructor of English as a second language in Taiwan.
+I have also worked in various capacities for non-profit organizations and as an instructor of English as a second language in Taiwan.

 A current PDF version of my CV is available here:

 JWM Ellsworth CV August 2020